Safeguarding Code of Conduct

 United Kingdom

-This code of conduct must be followed when interacting with a child or an adult at risk in any capacity on behalf of the Greggs Foundation and includes visits to breakfast clubs, schools and other organisations and attendance at Foundation events.
+This code of conduct must be followed when interacting with a child or an adult at risk in any capacity on behalf of the Greggs Foundation, including in-person, digital and remote interactions such as online meetings, video calls and electronic communications.

 A child or young person is anyone who has not yet reached the age of 18.
 An adult at risk is someone aged 18 and over who has needs for acre and support and is experiencing or is at risk of abuse or neglect and is unable to protect themselves because of their need for care and support.